 The Champs-Élysées is perhaps the best-known avenue in the world.
-Running from Place de la Concorde to the Arc de Triomphe, this picturesque street is lined with charming cafes, historic theaters, and luxury boutiques of all kinds.
+Charming cafes, historic theaters, and luxury boutiques of all kinds line this picturesque street that runs from Place de la Concorde to the Arc de Triomphe.
 The name Champs-Élysées, is a reference to the mythological Greek paradise, the Elysian fields.
 In suit, it’s regarded as one of the most idyllic locations in Paris.

 Besides being the home of some of Paris’ top monuments, The Champs-Élysées is one of, if not the best, shopping districts in Paris.
 Every street along the boulevard has been carefully selected by the official Champs-Élysées board of commerce to ensure that the street remains true to its origin as the premiere shopping district in Paris.